kaapyth0n/focus_todo_pomodoro_bot/README.md

 - **Project & Task Management:**
     - Create projects and tasks.
+    - Rename projects and tasks with duplicate name checking.
     - Interactive prompts if names are omitted from creation commands.
     - Select active projects and tasks for tracking.
     - Mark projects and tasks as "done" (archive) to hide them from main lists.